complxalgorithm/TweetKeywordMapper/README.md

 This program is not an official Twitter or Esri project.
 This is a project that I made for a college course and is not affiliated <em>in any way</em> with Twitter/X Corp. or Esri.
 If you represent either of these companies and have an issue with this project, feel free to reach out to me at any time.
 Regardless, please do not sue me.

 Sometimes, a Tweet will be missed that should have been counted.
 I tried to limit as many mistakes as possible.
 To me, it is better to exclude Tweets that should have been included than it is to include Tweets that should have been excluded.
 There still may be times where a Tweet is counted that should not have been.
 That is still rarer than Tweets not getting counted that should have been.

+Currently, the delete_terrs argument/parameter only works on shapefiles.
+The ability to use this functionality on feature classes within geodatabases will be added in the future.

 There may be times when you specify a higher number of expected results, but the program doesn't reach it.
 That is because Twitter has a set limit of 100 results for each search query.
 This program will only count Tweets from which it is able to extract a state of origin towards your specified number of search results.